 The report highlights a financial impact of \$16 million saved annually, if contracted facilities were able to match the performance of the public facilities and it would also create an additional 15,481 bed days for an already congested system.
 However, perhaps most importantly to the Seniors Advocate it would reduce the risk of hospital acquired infections or delirium, which combine to affect an estimated 50% of frail elderly patients.
 "Hospitals are not the best place for the frail elderly.
 Issues related to deconditioning and the anxiety of unfamiliar places and interrupted routines can have a significant impact on the health and well- being of the frail elderly population.
-We also know that most people want to die at home and for many of our frail and elderly seniors, "home" is the residential care facility.
-With a rate more than double the public facilities we really need to ask why contracted care facilities are seeing their residents die in the hospital," said Mackenzie, who commenced the study in response to findings from working shifts in six hospitals throughout B.C.
+We also know that most people want to die at home and for many of our frail and elderly seniors, "home" is the residential care facilities are seeing their residents die in the hospital," said Mackenzie, who commenced the study in response to findings from working shifts in six hospitals throughout B.C.